Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

 The urinary tract or the intestines may be infected.
 Symptoms include abdominal pain, diarrhea, bloody stool, or blood in the urine.

 Those medicines, especially the praziquantel, are 100% effective and very safe for the organism, you’ll have to assume your dose in one go six weeks after your last contact with the lake water.
-If you don’t want to assume a drug without being sure you need it, you can get tested for bilharzia at any hospital in Malawi.
+If you don’t want to take a drug without being sure you need it, you can get tested for bilharzia at any hospital in Malawi.

-Malaria is present on Likoma and you should take precautions.
-Do prophylaxis if you want, but most importantly use efficient repellents and mosquito nets.
+Malaria is present on Likoma, and you should take precautions.
+Do prophylaxis if you want, but most importantly, use efficient repellents and mosquito nets.

 ATM and Card Payment in Likoma and Chizumulu